 Labor shortage was another concern for the planter in the seventeenth century.
 This problem was initially resolved by the importation of European indentured servants, who either paid their passages or served prison sentences as "rented slaves."
 This institution would continue until the eve of the American Revolution.
-Tobacco was also tended by African Americans, who first arrived in Virginia in 1619.
+Tobacco was also tended by enslaved Africans, who were forcibly brought in significant numbers to Virginia starting in 1619.

 The need for fertile soil on which to grow the year's crop required that the planter own large tracts of land, which had to be arduously cleared and prepared as field.
 Although the tobacco's depleting effect on the soil was at first considered an asset, all too soon the planters were left with land which was virtually useless for anything but grazing and which would take many years to regain its lost fertility.

 Another problem with tobacco was that profit from it was so dependent on a foreign market.
 Prices fluctuated dramatically throughout the seventeenth century.
 Planters tried to control the market by limiting production and export, but they were largely at the mercy of their factors, the middlemen on the other side of the Atlantic.
 There were many flaws built into this system, from bad relationships between the planter and the factor to misunderstandings about how the profits were to be used.
 Perhaps the most insidious problem with this system was the inevitable indebtedness which the planter incurred.
 There seemed to never be enough money to make annual purchases and planters quickly ended up with heavy debts which mounted year by year.